openhwgroup/cva6/verif/docs/VerifPlans/csr_access/dvplan_csr-access.md

 *   **Verification Goals**

     Verify that the User Mode counter CSR POR value must match with the value specified in the RISC-V CVA6 user manual.
     As cycle will increment on the posedge of each clock and instret will increment after every instruction is retired.
-For these CSRs, the best technique to check reset value is by "visual inspection".
+For these CSRs, the best technique to check reset value is by “visual inspection”

 *   **Pass/Fail Criteria:** Self-Check